Logo

 • Typical timeline: 3 to 9 months depending on modules, entities, and integrations

 For a step-by-step implementation playbook, see our NetSuite Implementation Guide.
+For a phase-by-phase duration breakdown, see How Long Does NetSuite Implementation Take?.

 Which Company Profile Fits Each Platform?